List of Saved by the Bell characters: Mr. Belding

 Much of Belding's humor comes from his attempts to make jokes, sing or being generally tricked and scammed by Zack.
 Despite Zack's ideas that he knew Belding inside and out, occasionally Belding would reveal that he had other ideas to deal with issues, thus outfoxing Zack.
 He also was against the Bayside-Valley High prank war and in spite of his best efforts to call a truce with Valley High's principal, the war continued until the end of the cheerleading competition when one of the students from Valley was exposed.

 Belding also has a small rivalry with fellow teacher Mr. Tuttle, who was also in line for the position of Principal at Bayside.
 He, previously, had a friendly rivalry with Brandon Tartikoff over courtship of Belding's wife, but Tartikoff accepted that he got the short end of the straw and accepted the eventual presidency of NBC (an implicitly meta reference, since Tartikoff actually was president of NBC at the time) while Mr. Belding was "happily married and got to be principal of a school of great kids."

 Belding remains the one constant between all the series and in the second season of The New Class, he is reunited with Bayside High alumnus Samuel "Screech" Powers, who is studying to become a teacher.
 Screech becomes Mr. Belding's administrative assistant until the end of the series, when Belding decides to take a job as the dean of the University of Chattanooga in Tennessee.

 In 2012, Dennis Haskins reprised his role as Mr. Belding on the hit Nickelodeon series Victorious in the episode "April Fools Blank".
 He has since retired by the time of the 2020 revival.

 Tori Scott

 Tori Scott (portrayed by Leanna Creel) arrives at Bayside during senior year, making an immediate enemy of Zack Morris by parking her motorcycle in his usual parking space on her first day.
 Eventually, things thaw between Tori and Zack and they later begin dating, but broke up in the episode "The Will" due to Zack's insensitive behavior.
+After the episode "School Song," she is only mentioned once by Zack in the 2020 sequel series to Kelly, but she does not remember her.